 - Craigslist.org/yourcity or area. craigslist.org is another great place to post items for sales for free and find a local buyer.
 People tend to look for bargains here so I wouldn’t post an expensive item.

-- Hold a garage sale but call it an Estate sale- Have a garage sale/flea market sale/estate sale and advertise vintage clothing in your description.
-Vintage clothing buyer keep an eye out for estate sales and will often spend a weekend browsing and buying.
+- Hold a garage sale but call it an Estate sale – Have a garage sale/flea market sale/estate sale and advertise vintage clothing in your description.
+Vintage clothing buyers keep an eye out for estate sales and will often spend a weekend browsing and buying.
 Make the buyers come to you!
 You can also contact local Costume Societies/History groups and invite them to your sale.

-- Museums- Unfortunately everyone has a great idea that a museum will want mom’s clothing.
-The reality is unless the item is from a valuable designer label or was worn by a famous person or has a strong tie to local history the museum will not want it.
+- Museums – Unfortunately, everyone has the great idea that a museum will want mom’s clothing.
+The reality is that unless the item is from a valuable designer label or was worn by a famous person or has a strong tie to local history, the museum will not want it.
 Sorry.
 They get calls daily and with limited staff they just can’t help you find homes for “normal” clothing.
-It doesn’t hurt to ask anyways as they may have connections to other buyers.
+It doesn’t hurt to ask anyways, as they may have connections to other buyers.

 *For safety be sure to always meet buyers in a public area such as a coffee shop or a police station.